uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

 To be able to recreate PXE entries, it is needed to store some additional details about terminals, make them available for the branch server minion and have a state which will recreate them.
 Idea is that after replacing branch server for any reason, user is able to apply a state and recreate the pxe entries for all connected terminals.

+By PXE entries are meant both PXE configuration files commonly named `01-mac_address_dash_separated` and GRUB configuration for UEFI commonly named `01:mac_address_colon_separated.grub2.cfg`.
+Later in the text I introduced term `pxe server`.
+This is usually branch server proxy, however design should be flexible enough to allow any salt client to become pxe server, particularly in branchless scenarios with e.g. peripheral hub servers instead of branch server proxy.

 # Detailed design
 [design]: #detailed-design